WHOVION/Ultimate-Hangman/README.md

 ## Ultimate Hangman

 * Ultimate Hangman is not your typical hangman game.
-Ultimate Hangman test not only your Vocabulary skills, but also your Under-Pressure skills as well.
-What I mean by this is not only will you have a max-amount of lives, but also a timer and if you lose all your lives or the timer runs out, YOU LOSE.
+Ultimate Hangman test not only your knowledge, but also your Under-Pressured skills as well.
+Now you may be asking how a childs game like hangman puts you under pressure.
+In normal hangman, the only goal is to guess the word with a a max-amount of tries.
+Ultimate hangman also has a max amount of tries but also a timer running down once you first click a letter and if you lose all your lives or the timer runs out, YOU LOSE.
+Think its easy, give it a TRY.

 ### Tech being used